Opinion | Why the Jerry Falwell scandal won’t weaken Trump’s evangelical support

 Another interesting aspect of the relationship is that while Trump is not himself religious, he’s only too happy to bring groups of evangelical pastors to the Oval Office.
 “They’re the people he wants to have around him,” Posner told me, “because they tell him how great he is, how God’s hand is on him, and how he was chosen by God to save the country.”
 What more would Trump want to hear?

 At the first night of the Republican convention, there were plenty of mentions of God, as well as descriptions of Trump as a near-deity himself.
 Tuesday night’s convention will feature a speech from Secretary of State Mike Pompeo, delivered from Jerusalem.
-Given this and the fact that Pompeo is an evangelical who has said “I am confident that the Lord is at work” in Trump administration foreign policy, it could the be the most explicit statement of the convention that Trump is God’s instrument.
+Given this and the fact that Pompeo is an evangelical who has said, “I am confident that the Lord is at work” in Trump administration foreign policy, it could be the most explicit statement of the convention that Trump is God’s instrument.

 But as Posner argues, White evangelicals probably aren’t watching to confirm that they’re getting the proper attention from the president and the GOP.
-They don’t need to be convinced that their contributions are appreciated, or that Trump truly cares about them.
+They don’t need to be convinced that their contributions are appreciated or that Trump truly cares about them.
 They already know, and the relationship couldn’t be any stronger — no matter what happens to Falwell or any of a dozen Trump-supporting evangelical leaders.

 Read more: